Skip to main content

 How does inflation affect retirement income planning?

 Inflation erodes the purchasing power of your income over time.
 A $65,000 income today may feel the same as $45,000 in 20 years at 2% inflation.
-This calculator uses nominal returns and does not model inflation explicitly — if you want to account for inflation, reduce your assumed investment return by the expected inflation rate (e.g., use 4% instead of 6% for a 2% inflation-adjusted return).
+This calculator uses nominal returns and does not model inflation explicitly.
+To account for inflation, reduce your assumed investment return by the expected inflation rate (e.g., use 4% instead of 6% for a 2% inflation-adjusted return).
 The ASFA comfortable retirement figures are updated annually to reflect CPI changes, so future income targets will likely be higher in dollar terms.